FAQs ?

 ... and this is what the Pull-on Boots look like when they are well worn in

-My old boots (above) modelled by my cousin's daughter because she is 13 and has better legs than I do.
+My old boots (above) modelled by my cousin's daughter because she has better legs than I do.

 Darcy

 Darcy Boots are shorter versions of the above pull-on boots.
-You can wear them with the tops up or rolled down.
+You can also wear these with the tops up or rolled down.

 Side Fastening Darcy

 Green Side Fastening Darcy Boots.
-Made with a beautiful green glove weight leather laminated to the thicker brown skin
+Made with a beautiful green glove weight deerskin laminated to the thicker brown skin

 Wind Ankle Boots